MISTERNEGATIVE21/Quectel_EC200U_WebUI/README.md

 ---

-## 💻 Step 3: Installing the Arduino Library

-To control the WebUI and module from your code, you need to install the `QuectelEC200U` library.

-1. Go to the main library repository: **[MISTERNEGATIVE21/QuectelEC200U](https://github.com/MISTERNEGATIVE21/QuectelEC200U)**.
-2. Download the repository as a `.ZIP` file.
-3. Open the **Arduino IDE**.
-4. Go to **Sketch** -> **Include Library** -> **Add .ZIP Library...** and select the downloaded file.

----

-## 📝 Running the WebUI Example Code
+## 📝 Step 3: Running the WebUI Example Code

-Instead of writing the code from scratch, you can use the pre-built example included right in the library!
+Once you have downloaded and installed the `QuectelEC200U` library from the link above, you can use the pre-built example to get started instantly!

 1. In the Arduino IDE, go to **File** -> **Examples** -> **QuectelEC200U**.
 2. Select the **`Webui`** example sketch.